Ability and Difficulty Level

 • For All Abilities: Most of our adventures are designed to accommodate everyone.
 No special skills are required and even people without a fitness base will enjoy these trips.

 • Moderate: Trips rated Moderate have slightly harder routes and some base fitness in the trip activity is required.
+Keep in mind that some trips will not have a support van or require you to hike or bike a minimum distance from one hotel to another.

 • Difficult: Trips rated Difficult are our most difficult adventures.
-Although we do not expect you to be a strong athlete or in outstanding shape, we do expect you to be physically active on a regular basis and, perhaps more importantly, have the mental attitude that allows you to persevere.
+Although we do not expect you to be a strong athlete or in outstanding shape, we do expect you to be physically active on a regular basis and, perhaps more importantly, have the mental attitude that allows you to

 If you are looking to leave the physical activity at home, our sister company Taste Vacations offers food, wine, beer, and spirits tours around the world without the active component.